 Why Mold Grows

 Most building materials contain organic matter conducive for mold growth.
 Wood, drywall, carpeting, paper, cardboard, paneling, ceiling tiles, insulation, fabric, upholstery, dust, lint, and even paint all provide the right nutrients to encourage mold growth in the presence of moisture.
 Once these items get wet, mold can move in and spread rapidly.
 Over time mold can cause building materials to decay, causing structural damage.
 The key to preventing mold is to limit standing water, moisture, humidity, and condensation.

 Preventing Mold Growth in Your Home

-The first step to preventing mold grow is identifying sources of moisture that may allow mold to grow.
+The first step to preventing mold growth is identifying sources of moisture that may allow mold to grow.

 - Look out for damp spots, condensation, and standing water and fix the source of moisture immediately.
 Contact a professional plumber if you are unable to resolve the source of moisture.